danahynes/APOD-Linux/README.md

 ![](flow.jpg)

-Also note that on elementary OS, this does not change you greeter preview:
+~~Also note that on elementary OS, this does not change you greeter preview:~~

 ![](greeter.jpg)

-The top half of this window should show the current wallpaper, as it does when you set the wallpaper from the Settings app.
+~~The top half of this window should show the current wallpaper, as it does when you set the wallpaper from the Settings app.
 I have a pretty good idea how to fix this, but it needs more testing as the last time I tried it, it tried to recursively delete my hard drive.
-YIKES!
+YIKES!~~

 # TODO

-1. Set wallpaper on non-GNOME desktops
+1. Set wallpaper on non-~~GNOME~~ elementaryOS desktops
-1. Set wallpaper preview in GDM greeter
+1. ~~Set wallpaper preview in GDM greeter~~

 # -)